 Reverse osmosis: a green thought.
 Gallon for gallon, reverse osmosis technology, once you've installed it, creates several gallons of wastewater for each gallon of desirable filtrate.
 What will our great-grandchildren say, when they hear that, in order to obtain a gallon of water stripped of its mineral solutes, we were flushing into the sewer five or six gallons of filtered, pre-treated, chlorinated drinking water— rather than trap and filter rainwater?
 That we saw nothing in this technology to make us uneasy?
 (When they hear that we were even flushing our toilets with purified drinking water, they'll figure we were pretty benighted anyway.)

 Partial softening by boiling.
 Some low-tech water-softening can be achieved on a small scale simply by boiling.
 (Ingenuity and exertion so often can substitute for cash.)
 If you are wary of rainfall and currently saving up towards your costly reverse-osmosis installation, you can still have partially softened water, as long as all you need is a few gallons.
-Just boil tapwater in a large aluminum or enamel pot, the one you use for spaghetti or for a crab boil.
-As the water heats up, the carbonic acid (H2CO3) formed by dissolved carbon dioxide is driven off.
+Just boil tapwater in a large partially covered aluminum, stainless steel or enamel pot, the one you use for spaghetti or for a crab boil.
+As the water heats up, the carbonic acid (H2CO3) formed by dissolved carbon dioxide is reduced as the CO2 is driven off.
 Chemical balance is maintained as dissolved bicarbonate breaks down into CO2 and carbonates (e.g. CaCO3).
 Carbonate isn't soluble like bicarbonate, so it precipitates out: it's the white deposit that coats your kettle.
-(In a similar reaction, Ca and Mg carbonates can precipitate as a gritty white coating on your submerged aquarium heater.)
+(In a similar reaction, Ca and Mg carbonates in hard water can precipitate as a gritty white coating on your submerged aquarium heater.)

-Let the boiled water settle for a while, then siphon it off into your storage container.
+Let the boiled water settle out its precipitates for a couple of hours, then siphon it off into your storage container.
 If you were to leave the water in contact with the carbonate deposits long enough, atmospheric carbon dioxide would slowly diffuse into the depleted water, where it would dissociate into carbonic acid and begin to reverse the process, to re-establish the former equilibrium.
-That's the reason for drawing it off right away, while it's still quite hot.
+That's the reason for drawing it off while it's still quite warm

 The hardness that can be precipitated by boiling is often called the "bicarbonate" or "temporary" hardness.
 Boiling will not eliminate the other components of the GH (General Hardness), such as calcium and magnesium chlorides and sulfates, nor will it affect nitrates, phosphates, silicates or heavy metals.
 As it is, this boiled water will be utterly depleted of its component of dissolved oxygen, which boiling will have driven off, so once it's cool you'll need to run an airhose in it for a day or so, to diffuse oxygen into it again, before it's ready to mix with aquarium water.